kklash/mnemonikey/README.md

 | Recovery Phrase / Mnemonic Phrase | A sequence of English words which encodes the backup payload and checksum. |
 | Checksum Generator Polynomial | The CRC-32 IEEE generator polynomial.
 Used for checksumming the backup payload. ( $x^{32} + x^{26} + x^{23} + x^{22} + x^{16} + x^{12} + x^{11} + x^{10} + x^{8} + x^{7} + x^{5} + x^{4} + x^{2} + x + 1$ ) |

-## Goals

-Mnemonikey is primarily concerned with defining two high-level procedures:

-- **Key Derivation:** Deterministically deriving a usable PGP key set from a seed and key creation time.
-- **Mnemonic Encoding:** Encoding a seed and key creation time into a mnemonic phrase for later decoding & recovery.

 ## Dependencies

 | Dependency | Usage |